richkylet/signal-processing-in-python/README.md

 # signal-processing-iPython

-Some basic signal processing examples using ipython.
+Some basic signal processing examples using iPython.
 This is a work in progress of compiled codes that I'll continue to update.

 I've tried to boil down these codes so that they are broadly applicable and generalized.